abusaeed2433/DesignPattern/behavioral/strategy/README.md

 ```

 ### Definition again
-Strategy is a behavioral design pattern that lets us define a family of algorithms(`BubbleSort`, `QuickSort`, `MergeSort`), put each of them into a separate class, and make their objects interchangeable(though the strategy interface `SortStrategy`).
+Strategy is a behavioral design pattern that lets us define a family of algorithms, put each of them into a separate class (`BubbleSort`, `QuickSort`, `MergeSort`), and make their objects interchangeable(though the strategy interface `SortStrategy`).

 Let's learn together!!!